 - Inspire and collaborate with other chefs in professional kitchens

-Take responsibility for the efficient running of your chosen venue.
+Take responsibility for the efficient running of a venue.

-Combine customer service with your knowledge of hospitality and running of the kitchen as a Restaurant Manager.
+Combine customer service with your knowledge of hospitality and how to run a kitchen as a Restaurant Manager.
 Working behind the scenes, you will be responsible for ensuring things run smoothly across the venue, including maintaining service standards, managing employees and assuring profitability.
 This is a key role across a range of eateries, from cafés to bistros to fine-dining establishments.

 What does a Restaurant Manager do?